apache/mesos/docs/endpoints/master/health.md

 >        /master/health

 ### TL;DR; ###
-Health check of the Master.
+Health status of the Master.

 ### DESCRIPTION ###
 Returns 200 OK iff the Master is healthy.